-Each End of Rotation exam consists of 120 multiple-choice questions.
-100 of these questions are scored, and the other 20 questions are unscored pre-test items which are used to gather statistics.
+Each End of Rotation exam consists of 120 multiple-choice questions, 100 of which are scored.
+The other 20 questions are unscored pre-test items which are used to gather statistics which aid in future exam form construction.
 The exam is divided into two sections of 60 questions each.

 Students have 60 minutes to complete each of the two sections.
 Time may not be carried over from the first section.
 Once a section is completed students cannot go back to any questions in that section.